The Walking Dead: Season Two: Writing

-Writing for Season Two was done to contrast the work they had completed in the first season.
+Writing for Season Two was done to contrast the work Telltale had completed in the first season.
 At the start of the writing cycle for the second season, they had debated who their primary character would be including introducing new group of survivors that they could use to flesh out the backstories of characters from the first season, or with a new "protector" for Clementine.
 They eventually agreed to use Clementine as the main character as they felt her story needed to be continued.
 By changing the player's perspective from that of Lee to Clementine, they wanted to create a "different sort of agency" that the player will experience.
 Instead of the player, as Lee, looking to help Clementine and others, the player as Clementine would now have to determine who to trust to help her.
 They also emphasize this new perspective by using several camera angles from a low perspective, to emphasize that Clementine is a child compared to others she meets.
 The developers also recognized that they needed to avoid making Clementine feel like a "carbon copy" of the character from the first season and instead something crafted by the player's decisions.
 To resolve this they created the first scenario of the game that would separate her from the familiar characters and to make it feel a result of the player's actions, so that the player would directly connect with Clementine's situation.
-The concept they kept in mind to write for Season Two was "[Clementine is] eleven years old and the world doesn't care."
+The concept they kept in mind while writing for Season Two was "[Clementine is] eleven years old and the world doesn't care."

 Release

-As with the previous season, Telltale plans to release Season Two for Microsoft Windows and OS X computers, on PlayStation 3, Xbox 360, PlayStation Vita, and on iOS devices.
-Releases for the PlayStation 4 and Xbox One consoles were announced in May 2014 with release at a later date, along with retail versions of the game for PlayStation 3 and Xbox 360 consoles.
+As with the previous season, Telltale released Season Two for Windows and OS X computers, and for PlayStation 3, Xbox 360, PlayStation Vita, and iOS devices.
+Releases for the PlayStation 4 and Xbox One consoles were announced in May 2014 with release at a later date, along with retail versions of the game for the PlayStation 3 and Xbox 360 consoles.
 A Nintendo Switch version was released in 2020.

 The season was formally announced in late October 2013.
 The announcement showcased Clementine as the playable character for the game, set sometime after the events of the first series.
-Telltale's CEO Dan Conners stated that this will put "players in the shoes of a lead role that will challenge their expectations of how to survive in a world where no one can be trusted".
+Telltale's CEO Dan Conners stated that this would put "players in the shoes of a lead role that will challenge their expectations of how to survive in a world where no one can be trusted".
 The first episode was released in the fourth quarter of 2013, with subsequent episodes released four to six weeks apart.
 A collector's disc was announced to purchase at the end of the season, with those who pre-order the game (from the Telltale Games Store) receiving it for just the shipping and handling cost.